firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 ### Supported platforms

-The Firecracker snapshot feature is in [developer preview](../RELEASE_POLICY.md) on all CPU micro-architectures listed in [README](../README.md#supported-platforms) except ARM which is not supported.
+The Firecracker snapshot feature is in [developer preview](../RELEASE_POLICY.md) on all CPU micro-architectures listed in [README](../README.md#supported-platforms).

 ### Overview
 A Firecracker microVM snapshot can be used for loading it later in a different